gootara-org/ios-image-util/README.md

     -ipadonly                   output iPad images only (default all) -to-status-bar              generate 'to-status-bar' launch images
     -asset                      generate images as asset catalogs
-    -lscale [0-3]               launch image scaling
+    -lscale [0-5]               launch image scaling (default: 4)
                                   0: no resizing (iPhone only)
                                   1: no resizing (iPhone & iPad)
-                                  2: fit to the screen height (default)
+                                  2: fit to the screen height
                                   3: fit to the screen
                                   4: fill screen (prefer long side)
                                   5: fill screen (no aspect ratio)